 The disorder can be conceptualised as lying at the cusp between depression and mania.

 Currently, only one treatment guideline exists for major depressive episode with mixed features (i.e., the Florida Best Practice Psychotherapeutic Medication Guidelines for Adults , available for download here.

-In this article, we summarise the recent guidelines published by Stahl S et al 2017.
+This article summarises the recent guidelines published by Stahl S et al. 2017.